OcarCampos/YtuAI/README.md

 /hoai
 ```

 This command activates the custom AI.
-You will see your homunculus begin to act on its own based on our configured behavior.
+You will see your homunculus begin to act on its own based on the pre-configured behavior.

 ## 📁 Project Structure (Release)

-When we generate a release, the structure will be clean and simple:

 -   `YtuAI/`: Contains all the necessary AI files (`AI.lua` and the `USER_AI` folder).
--   `documentation/`: Contains detailed guides on configuration and tactics.
+-   `documentation/`: Contains detailed guides on configuration and tactics for you to configure your homunculus as needed.

+## Preconfiguration

+YtuAI comes preconfigured for the Vanilmirth homunculus, although the mechanics should work out of the box for other homunculus too.
+Nonetheless, you can always change the configuration to suit your needs.
+Read the documentation files to understand where and what to change.

+We decided it was best to get rid of the original AzzyAIConfig.exe file due to security concerns some users may have with executable files, but following the documentation should be enough to configure your homunculus to your own liking.

 ## 🤝 Credits

--   Original AzzyAI created by **Dr. Azzy (Spence Konde)**.
+-   Original AzzyAI created by **Dr. Azzy (Spence Konde)** https://github.com/SpenceKonde/AzzyAI.
 -   Functional configuration (Lava Slide) adjusted by **Eukanhart**.

 ## 📜 License